-Template Identifier 32-726-17T Rev 1
+Template Identifier 32-726-17T R ev 1

-Document Identifier 229-T2208 Rev 1
+Document 555-RSR2023 R

+Identifier 333-K3K2U23 ev •

 Effective Date April 2022

 - 4. Nails protruding through timber shall be bent over or removed so as not to cause injury. - 5.
 All packaging material including boxes, pallets, crates, etc. to be removed from the work area immediately. - 6.
-On completion of his / her work, the contractor is responsible for clearing his / her work area of all materials, scrap, temporary buildings and building bases to the satisfaction of the client/agent. - 7.
+On completion of his / her work, the main contractor is responsible for clearing his / her work area of all materials, scrap, temporary buildings and building bases to the satisfaction of the client/agent. - 7.
 In cases where an inadequate standard of housekeeping has developed, compromising safety and cleanliness, anyone has the responsibility to bring it to the attention of the Main contractor in the first instance and the Eskom project/contract manager in the second instance. - 8.
 The Eskom project/contract manager has the right to instruct the Main contractor and appointed contractors to cease work until the area has been tidied up and made safe.
 Neither additional costs nor extension of time to the contract shall be allowed as a result of such a stoppage.
 Failure to comply with this requirement will result into site cleaning by another cleaning contractor company at the cost of the Main contractor. - 9.
 The Main contractor shall carry out regular safety/housekeeping inspections daily to ensure maintenance of satisfactory standards.
 The Main contractor shall document the results of each inspection and shall maintain records for viewing.

-3.24 WORKPLACE SIGNAGE AND COLOUR CODING
+3.23 WORKPLACE SIGNAGE

 - 1. Symbolic safety signage shall be displayed where it is required by legislation. - 2.
 All symbolic safety signage shall conform to the requirements of SANS standard 1186. - 3.
 Signs shall be positioned to be seen from most positions within the work sites / areas. - 4.
 All signage must be clear at all times and be replaced timeously when worn out. - 5.
-Contractors establishing sites must erect a company sign at their site offices to reflect the name and contact details of the: contractor site/responsible manager; supervisors; Health and Safety Manager/Practitioner; First Aider; Health and Safety Representative and Evacuation warden. - 6.
-The location of every first aid box; fire extinguisher and emergency exit is to be clearly indicated by means of a sign. - 7.
-When using, an explosive power tool the appropriate signage shall be erected, warning people of its use. - 8.
-Contractors shall provide signage where work is conducted and where unauthorised entry is prohibited and/or where alerting and cautioning passers-by to be aware of potential dangers. - 9.
-The meanings of the appropriate symbolic signage must be discussed during induction training and toolbox talks. - 10.
-Where possible, within workshops, work areas and established premises, the appropriate sign indicating the meaning of symbolic safety signs must be displayed.
+The location of every first aid box; fire extinguisher and emergency exit is to be clearly indicated by means of a sign. - 6.
+The meanings of the appropriate symbolic signage must be discussed during induction training and toolbox talks. - 7.
+Where possible within the established premises, the appropriate sign indicating the meaning of symbolic safety signs must be displayed.